oksana-c/uc_fedex/README.txt

 dimensional weight, and just returns the rate based on your package weight.
 I plan to add package size controls similar to the uc_usps module.

-All products are assumed to be in one package.
-I'm not sure how best to deal with orders that may require multiple packages.

 Drop-shipping will be included, but for now everything ships from the store address.

-This module works for sending packages from US to other countries, but it has received only minimal testing.
+This module works for sending packages from US to other countries.
 Quote type MUST be set to ACCOUNT for international quotes to work.

 I still have to decide how to handle the shipping date for the quote - it's not as simple as entering the current day because, say, your customer chooses